 The output voltage of the regulator can never be higher than the Zener voltage (15V).
 The resistors R35 and R36 separate the regulator’s input and output voltage (including ripple) from each other and prevents the Zener from directly loading and shunting the supply.
 Shunt regulator is always quite inefficient due to the constant power loss over the series resistors.

-An input stage may become subjected to transient voltage/current spikes caused by faulty equipment or DC fluctuation.
+The input stage may be affected by transient-voltage/current spikes caused by faulty equipment or DC fluctuation.
 D1 and D2 (1N4148) back-to-back diodes connected between the supply rails and input are limiter clamping diodes, used to protect the circuit from input signals above 15V+VF (15.65V) or below -15V-VF (-15.65V) which can damage the circuitry.

 The Voltage Gain of this stage is frequency dependant, but in the mid frequencies, the value of the non inverting amplifier gain is: